rbisdorff/Digraph3/docSphinx/pearls.rst

      'a6' |  +88   +6   -4  +68	 "26   -    -2
      'a7' |  +84  +24   -8  +72	 "64   "2   -
     Valuation domain: [-500;+500]
-   >>> cg.condorcetWinners()
+   >>> cg.computeCondorcetWinners()
     ['a3']
+   >>> cp.computeBordaWinners()
+    ['a3','a7']
    >>> cg.computeCopelandRanking()
     ['a3', 'a7', 'a6', 'a2', 'a5', 'a4', 'a1']

-In :numref:`UncertainWinner` we see, for instance, that the *simple majority* winnner is *a2* (Line 2), whereas the *instant-run-off* winner is *a6* (Line 4).
-However, when constructing with the pairwise majority margins the corresponding *Condorcet* digraph (Lines 5-6), a *Condorcet winner*, namely *a3* becomes apparent (Line 13).
-More interesting even is to notice that the apparent *Condorcet* digraph models in fact a linear ranking *['a3', 'a7', 'a6', 'a2', 'a5', 'a4', 'a1']* of all the eligible candidates, as shown with a Copeland ranking rule (Lines 21-22).
+But in our example here, we are lucky.
+When constructing with the pairwise majority margins the corresponding *Condorcet* digraph (Lines 5-6), a *Condorcet winner*, namely *a3* becomes apparent (Lines 13,19-20), which is also one of the two *Borda* winners.
+More interesting even is to notice that the apparent *Condorcet* digraph models in fact a linear ranking *['a3', 'a7', 'a6', 'a2', 'a5', 'a4', 'a1']* of all the eligible candidates, as shown with a Copeland ranking rule (Lines 23-24).

-We may eventually visualize in :numref:`drawingRanking` this ranking with a graphviz drawing where we drop the transitive closing arcs (Line 1) and orient the drawing with *Condorcet* winner *a3* and looser *a1* (Lines 2-3).
+We may eventually visualize in :numref:`drawingRanking` this linear ranking with a graphviz drawing where we drop all transitive arcs (Line 1) and orient the drawing with *Condorcet* winner *a3* and looser *a1* (Lines 2).

 .. code-block:: pycon
    :name: drawingRanking